Development of place value - concepts, sample activities, assessment, and evaluation

 Use money

-Connect multiplication of decimals to fractions.
-Repeat these problems with visual models until students automatically connect multiplicaiton of a whole number by tenths is tenths.
+Repeat these problems with visual models until learners automatically connect multiplication of a whole number by tenths as tenths.
 Then repeat with the same kinds of problems for whole numbers and hundredths.
 2 x 1/100 and 1/100 of 1 and ...
 Then 1/10 of 1/10; 1/100; and 2/10 of 2/10; 4/100 ...
 Then tenths of hundredths ...

-Do the same kinds of problems with graph paper that is 10x10 or 10x100, 100x100 if want to get to 10,000ths ...
+Do the same kinds of problems with graph paper that is 10 x 10 or 10 x 100, 100 x 100 if want to get to 10,000ths ...

-Can also use Cuisenaire rods, squares, and cubes.
-Use each of the following, in turn, (white cube, orange rod, orange square, and orange cube) to represent one unit and have the students determine what the others.
 Have them let one vary for each and tell what different collections are.
-E.g. if an Orange cube is one what is an orange square? an orange rod, A white cube?, Then ask what .1, .01, or .001 of each would be and what if multiply?
+E.g. if an Orange cube is one what is an orange square? an orange rod, A white cube?, Then ask what .1, .01, or .001 of each would be and what if multiplied?

 Also have had them use calculators to check and see if the calculator agrees with their reasoning.